bztsrc/phppe3/README.md

 - Built-in Content Server for CMS support
 - Uses View layer to detect Models (flexibility you've never seen)

-Of course one single file is limited, so here's the [PHPPE Pack](http://bztsrc.github.io/phppe3/phppe3_core.tgz) (another ~80KiB) to save the day and give you an easy start with configuration registry, email services, user management, SQL Query Builder etc.
+Of course one single file is limited, so here's the [PHPPE Pack](http://bztsrc.github.io/phppe3/phppe3_core.tgz) (~96KiB) to save the day and give you an easy start with configuration registry, email services, user management, SQL Query Builder etc.

-For full CMS capability you'll also need the Content Editor in [PHPPE CMS](http://bztsrc.github.io/phppe3/phppe3_cms.tgz) (28KiB), because PHPPE Core on it's own only serves contents.
+For full CMS capability you'll also need the Content Editor in [PHPPE CMS](http://bztsrc.github.io/phppe3/phppe3_cms.tgz) (46KiB), because PHPPE Core on it's own only serves contents.

 Requirements
 ------------